brack3t/django-brackets/docs/access.md

 ## PassesTestMixin

-The `PassesTestMixin` is the basis for most of the mixins in this module.
+The `PassesTestMixin` is the base for most of the mixins in this module.
 It requires you to provide a method and that method's name.
 The view will run that method before anything happens in `dispatch`.
 If the test method returns `False` or an equivalent, the view's `dispatch` method will be skipped and the `handle_test_failure` method will be called.
 Override `handle_test_failure` to control what happens when the request doesn't pass your test.

 ```python
 from brackets.mixins import PassesTestMixin